lse-ds105/ds105a-project-turkey-duck-and-fish/README.md

 ### Contribution List

-Here is a list demonstrating each member's contribution to the project:
+Here is each member's contribution to the project:

 - **`Kylin Gao`**: Data Sourcing, Data Analysis and Visualization
 - **`Chaoyang Feng`**: Data Sourcing, Data Collection (API)